Surprise Out-of-network Bill Dispute Resolution

 - Provider or health facility charges for which the enrollee signed a disclosure notice on which the enrollee was provided information required by Arizona law, thereby resulting in the enrollee waiving rights to arbitration if the amount of the provider's bill was no greater than the estimated total cost that the provider included on the disclosure notice;

-- A bill that is the subject of a health care appeal that has not been decided;
+- A health care service that is the subject of a health care appeal that has not been decided;

-- A bill that was previously settled or decided through the dispute resolution (arbitration) process.
+- A health care bill that was previously settled or decided through the dispute resolution (arbitration) process.

 How can I use the dispute resolution (arbitration) procedure to resolve a surprise bill?